435THz/Dungeon_Recruitment_List/README.md

 will be able to see the exact data used to spawn a specific Pokémon, and if *Icon Mode* is on, the list will also use special icon markers to distinguish between caught, non-caught and pokémon spawned in special ways.

+### Disclaimer for preexisting saves
+It is recommended that this mod is installed at the very start of a save file.
+This is because, during normal gameplay, the game does not store any infomation about which exits of a dungeon you complete.
+This makes this mod unable to tell which nor how many exits you completed before installing it, so it will just assume, for all dungeons marked as completed, that you reached only the main exit when it generates the dungeon list for the first time.
+You can absolutely still install it on old saves, just keep in mind that you might have to go through side exits again to see their data.